catalog header

 As you begin your academic career, it is important to remember that although tuition at independent or private universities is typically higher than at public universities, the ultimate value of a degree from Gonzaga University is well recognized by members of business and industry.

 Gonzaga is committed to assisting students in financing their college education.
-Over 97% of our students receive financial aid.
+Ninety-nine percent of our students receive financial aid.
 The Financial Aid Office welcomes your inquiries and is prepared to provide assistance in the development of your financial aid award, assuring you the best package possible.

 The Campus: Your Home Away from Home